 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Santiago, Chile (SCL) in time for dinner on February 12.
 Depart from Mendoza, Argentina (MDZ) anytime on February 28.

 Flights we book for you: Four internal flights; we’ll add the flight cost to your final trip balance.

 Lodging choices in the town of Putre, Chile are limited, but we’ve chosen the best accommodations available during your stay here.
 If you are concerned about the standard of accommodations being below your expectations, please ask us before booking.

 Don’t let a fear of seasickness scare you away!
 We have three boat trips on this tour, so it’s a good idea to bring medication if you get seasick or are unsure.
-Read our suggestions for coping with seasickness and contact us if you have any concerns.
+Read our suggestions for coping with seasickness at coping with seasickness and contact us if you have any concerns.

 Read our current Terms and Conditions.